kubermatic/docs/content/kubeone/main/guides/cis-benchmarking/_index.en.md

 [CIS Benchmark for Kubernetes](https://www.cisecurity.org/benchmark/kubernetes) is a guide that consists of secure configuration guidelines and best practices developed for Kubernetes.

-In this document, information how it can be run on KubeOne clusters and what to expect as the result is described.
+In this document, information how it can be run on a Kubernetes cluster created using KubeOne and what to expect as the result is described.

 ## Tooling